Live Beta

 The Full Grid: Twenty Centers at Once

-If you have thirty minutes and genuine willingness to look, you can fill in the full 4 x 5 grid.
-Write the four capacities down the left side, the five domains across the top, and work through each cell using the two-question method.
+If you have time and genuine willingness to look, you can fill in the full 4 x 5 grid.
+Write the four capacities down the left side, the five domains across the top, and work through each cell using the two-question heuristic.

 Record U (Under), C (Centered), or O (Over) in each cell.
 Then step back and look at the pattern: